 Beavis and Butt-head in Virtual Stupidity is based on the MTV animated series titled "Beavis and Butt-head".

-Beavis and Butt-head in Virtual Stupidity starts out with the two titular main characters, Beavis and Butt-head working their job at the BurgerWorld.
-They are approached by Todd who proceeds to threaten them.
-After being threatened by Todd, Beavis and Butt-head decide that they want to try and become part of the gang that Todd is the leader of.
+Beavis and Butt-head in Virtual Stupidity starts out with the two titular main characters, Beavis and Butt-head working their job at BurgerWorld.
+They are approached by Todd, who proceeds to threaten them.
+Beavis and Butt-head decide that they want to try and become part of Todd's gang.

 Throughout the rest of the game, Beavis and Butt-head work on various tasks which will hopefully get them closer to the members of Todd's gang in hopes of joining them.

 Beavis and Butt-head in Virtual Stupidity is a point and click adventure game in which the player tries to solve puzzles by collecting items and using them in different situations.